Skip to main content

 Medical therapy

-• 2021 European Society of Cardiology (ESC) and European Association for Cardiothoracic Surgery (EACTS) guidelines for the management of valvular heart disease acknowledge that medical therapy for TR may be useful in the presence of right HF, but they do not include a recommendation
+• 2025 European Society of Cardiology (ESC) and European Association for Cardiothoracic Surgery (EACTS) guidelines for the management of valvular heart disease acknowledge that medical therapy for TR may be useful in the presence of HF symptoms, but they do not include a recommendation

 Surgery

-• 2021 ESC/EACTS guidelines for the management of valvular heart disease recommend surgery in patients with severe primary or secondary TR undergoing left-sided valve surgery
+• 2025 ESC/EACTS guidelines for the management of valvular heart disease recommend surgery in patients with severe primary or secondary TR undergoing left-sided valve surgery (Class I/B)

-• Isolated TR surgery is associated with high (8.8%) in-hospital mortality
+• Isolated TR surgery is associated with high (8–10%) in-hospital mortality, but earlier referral and more effective techniques have shown improved outcomes in recent studies

 TTVI could rewrite your patient’s story2,18,19

-Minimally invasive TTVI has emerged as a potential treatment for TR, offering an option for patients with symptomatic and inoperable severe TR.16 Patients may experience less pain, shorter hospital stays and faster recovery times.20–22
+Minimally invasive TTVI has emerged as a potential treatment for TR, offering an option for high-risk patients with symptomatic, severe TR.16 Patients may experience less pain, shorter hospital stays and faster recovery times.20–22

 How is TTVI performed?

-Across several studies, TTVI + medical therapy outperformed medical therapy alone3,4,23–25
+Across several studies, TTVI + medical therapy outperformed medical therapy alone 3,4,23-26

-TTVI offers additional benefits beyond guideline-directed medical therapy (GDMT), including functional and quality of life outcomes.
+TTVI offers additional benefits beyond medical therapy, including TR reduction, reduced HF hospitalisation (HFH) and improved functional capacity and quality of life outcomes.
+3,4,23-26

 28 percent